DaCao/SonicDemo/README.md

 # SonicDemo

-SonicDemo is a toy iOS demo for the [Philadelphia Game Lab](http://www.philadelphiagamelab.org)'s open source 3D Audio library, [Sonic](https://github.com/philadelphiagamelab/Sonic).
-This is a good starting point for developing other iOS apps with Sonic, but if you'd rather start from scratch you can follow the [Sonic setup instructions](https://github.com/PhiladelphiaGameLab/Sonic/blob/master/SETUP.md).
-To use SonicDemo as a starting point for your own demo or testing app, just fork or clone it.
+SonicDemo is one of several iOS demo apps for the [Philadelphia Game Lab](http://www.philadelphiagamelab.org)'s open source 3D Audio library, [Sonic](https://github.com/philadelphiagamelab/Sonic).
+As with all Sonic apps, SonicDemo requires headphones.

+In contrast with the other demo apps, SonicDemo doesn't do a whole lot.
+It is meant more as a starting point for developing other iOS apps with Sonic, but if you'd rather start from scratch you can follow the [Sonic setup instructions](https://github.com/PhiladelphiaGameLab/Sonic/blob/master/SETUP.md).
+To use SonicDemo as a starting point for your own iOS Sonic app, just fork or clone it.

+#### More info

+For a detailed description of the Sonic 3D-Audio project, as well as updates and other information, visit the [Sonic project webpage](sonic.philadelphiagamelab.org).
+For links to other Sonic demo apps, check out [the Sonic README](https://github.com/PhiladelphiaGameLab/Sonic/blob/master/README.md).